-Funding for this work was provided by grants from the Bill & Melinda Gates Foundation (0PP1028264) and BBSRC (BB/K003712/1) to G.E.D.O.
+Funding for this work was provided by grants from the Bill & Melinda Gates Foundation (0PP1028264) and Biotechnology and Biological Sciences Research Council (BB/K003712/1) to G.E.D.O.
 J.B.M. is supported by a fellowship from the Eastern Academic Research Consortium.

+Conflict of interest

 The authors declare no conflict of interest.